rjaros/kvision-guide/part-1-fundamentals/css-properties.md

 ###  Style objects

 When the CSS properties are set directly on the component, the corresponding style attributes are inlined in the generated HTML code.
 Sometimes it's better to define a CSS class, which can be reused by other components.
 In KVision you can do this using the `Style` class.
 By instantiating the `Style` object you create a CSS class definition.
-This definition can be assigned to any component with `addCssClass` method.
+This definition can be assigned to any component with the `addCssClass` method.

 ```kotlin
 val myStyle = Style {